 - Digital technology has resulted in many larger recording studios downsizing to smaller premises and employing fewer full-time staff.

-- To work in live sound you should have a genuine love of live music and travel.
+- To work in live sound, you should have a genuine love of live music and travel.

-- The environment will be noisy and a good level of fitness is required for arranging equipment and stamina for long shifts.
+- The environment will be noisy, and a good level of fitness is required for arranging equipment and stamina for long shifts.

 - Dress code is casual.

-The majority of new entrants to the industry have a degree in a relevant music technology subject, such as sound recording or audio engineering.
+Most new entrants to the industry have a degree in a relevant music technology subject, such as sound recording or audio engineering.
 The level of knowledge expected is high as the equipment used is increasingly complex.

 Entry is possible with an undergraduate degree in music, mathematics, physics or engineering, followed by a postgraduate level qualification in music technology.

-A foundation degree or HND in the subject may also provide an entry route, however this is a highly competitive field and additional relevant experience in a studio or on a live tour would be essential.
+A foundation degree or HND in the subject may also provide an entry route, however, this is a highly competitive field and additional relevant experience in a studio or on a live tour would be essential.

 You'll need to show:

 - a positive attitude with enthusiasm for the role and working environment

 - a good ear for pitch, timing and musical sound